allenplai/AllensDoodle/README.md

 * **MainActivity.Java** handles the all the Seek Bars and the onClickMethods and then calls methods provided in DoodleView class.

 * **activity_main.xml** is the layout of the app.
 It uses gridLayout to hold all the seek bars on the bottom of the DoodleView.

+###USAGE
+Download, open, and run on Android studio

 ###References
 Here is the list of references used to make this app